 I’ve spoken many times about finding the right cross stitch pattern software for you and I’m always talking about what you need it for.
 Some patterns are simply harder to make thanks to different elements.
 Let’s take a few of my patterns as examples.

 The first is my transforming cross stitch which whilst having a simple color palette, was totally new.
 There wasn’t an image to work from to start, there wasn’t a guide on how pieces could go together, and there wasn’t a nice easy way to make the pattern.
 As a result I had to put each stitch together, in such a way that it made sense when making a series of boxes, that then get strung together to move.
 This pattern took me 100 hours.

 However, the next example is my N7 mass effect cross stitch.
 I took an image, put it through a pattern maker, and stitched it.
 It took me 30 seconds.

 The final thing is quality.
-We’ve spoken about quality of pattern makers before in our post about if free cross stitch pattern makers better than paid however lets put that to a side for a moment, as pattern makers themselves aren’t to blame here.
-You can make a 30 second pattern in any pattern maker, and you can make a 100 hour pattern in any pattern maker too.
+We’ve spoken about the quality of pattern makers before in our post about if free cross stitch pattern makers better than paid however lets put that to aside for a moment, as pattern makers themselves aren’t to blame here.
+You can make a 30-second pattern in any pattern maker, and you can make a 100-hour pattern in any pattern maker too.

 Designers want you to spend your money on their patterns.
 As a result, they want to give you a quality product, so they spend more than 30 seconds on a pattern.